45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 “How long can those idiots roam around outside, howling, before it gets

-through their heads that they’ll have to come back tomorrow?”
+through their heads that it’s cold, and they’ll have to come back tomorrow?”

 “Might be awhile.
 They’re